Clinical

 Myopia control spectacles

-HAL lenses have been commercially available since 2022 and have established solid efficacy in controlling axial elongation and myopic progression in myopic children.14 In 2024, Zhang et al investigated the use of highly aspherical lenslet (HAL) spectacle lenses to slow axial elongation and myopic refractive shifts in pre-myopic children.25
+Highly aspherical lenslet (HAL) spectacle lenses have been commercially available since 2022 (Essilor® Stellest®) and have established solid efficacy in controlling axial elongation and myopic progression in myopic children.26 In 2024, Zhang et al investigated the use of HAL spectacle lenses to slow axial elongation and myopic refractive shifts in pre-myopic children.27

 This was the first study to explore the early intervention and prevention of myopia using an optical treatment.
 A 1-year randomized controlled trial was performed where 108 Chinese children aged 6 to less than 10 years (mean age 7.0 years) with spherical equivalent refractive error 0.00 to +2.00 D, were randomly assigned either HAL or single vision lens (SVL) spectacles to wear at least 5 days per week and at least 4 hours per day.
 All lenses were prescribed with 0.00 dioptres.
 There was a clear relationship between increased wearing time and smaller changes in AL and SERE.
 Wearing spectacle lenses with HAL for at least 30 hours per week (exceeding the mean wearing time) significantly reduced AL elongation, with 0.11mm growth in one year compared to 0.27mm in SVL wearers.

-As this area of myopia research grows, this may potentially become a very low risk intervention option for some children.
-Whether other myopia control spectacles lens products are able to demonstrate similar effects is yet to be determined.
-The biggest concern with prescribing spectacles for a perfectly sighted child is the issue of managing compliance and gaining traction with parents.
+As this area of myopia research grows, this may become a very low risk intervention option for some children.
+The biggest challenge with prescribing spectacles for a child with presumably normal unaided acuity is managing compliance and gaining traction with parents.

 Repeated low-level red light (RLRL) therapy